python-trio/trio/docs/source/reference-core.rst

 * Once all child tasks have exited:

-  * It marks the nursery as "closed", so no new tasks can be spawned in it,
+  * It marks the nursery as "closed", so no new tasks can be spawned in it.

-  * If there's just one saved exception, it re-raises it,
+  * If there's just one saved exception, it re-raises it, or

-  * If there are multiple saved exceptions, it re-raises them as a :exc:`MultiError`,
+  * If there are multiple saved exceptions, it re-raises them as a :exc:`MultiError`, or

-  * and if there are no saved exceptions, it exits normally.
+  * if there are no saved exceptions, it exits normally.

 Since all tasks are descendents of the initial task, one consequence of this is that :func:`run` can't finish until all tasks have